-Daryl Dike is an American professional soccer player who plays for Major League Soccer outfit Orlando City.
+Daryl Dike is an American professional soccer player who plays for West Bromwich Albion after joining them from Major League Soccer outfit Orlando City for £7million in January 2021.

 As a youngster, Dike featured for Oklahoma FC.
 He then went on to play for the Virginia Cavaliers at college level and Oklahoma City Energy U-23.